Commentary

 Philippine President Ferdinand “Bongbong” Marcos responded to the attack by saying that the Philippine nature is to solve problems through dialogue, not fighting.
 He said he would not invoke the U.S. treaty.
 Instead, Mr. Marcos visited the naval personnel involved in the clash to praise their bravery and restraint in the face of “intense provocation.”
 Mr. Marcos also showed laudable restraint, taking the win in the court of global public opinion.

 Conversely, the CCP looks as bad as ever.
 Rather than help solve the global chaos caused by Russia, Iran, and other “axis of evil” members, it exploited it for gain.
-While Russia is attacking Ukraine and Iran is attacking Israel through proxies, Beijing hopes to grab an advantage over Second Thomas Shoal.
+While Russia is attacking Ukraine and Iran is attacking Israel through proxies, Beijing hopes to grab an advantage over the Second Thomas Shoal.
 We are indeed distracted.
 The White House announced on June 20, in the context of continued nuclear threats by Russian President Vladimir Putin, the redirection of U.S. air defense interceptor missiles to Ukraine from shipments planned for other allies.

-The South China Sea is important for nearly every country in the world, as over $3 trillion worth of trade traverses its waters annually.
+The South China Sea is important for nearly every country in the world, as more than $3 trillion worth of trade traverses its waters annually.
 It is the size of India and loaded with lucrative fishing and natural resources, including oil and gas.
 The sea is militarily strategic in that its many tiny islands and shoals shelter PLA naval forces and serve as air bases that extend the range of its bombers and rockets in the direction of, among other things, U.S. forces in Guam, Singapore, and Australia.

 If the PLA could deny access to the United States to the South China Sea, it would be harder for the U.S. Navy to hem it in and interdict Chinese imports in case of war.
 Beijing could more easily exploit the oil and gas resources of the sea if, for example, war prevented it from importing energy from Russia, Iran, and Saudi Arabia.
 The CCP’s decision to maintain military pressure in the South China Sea is also a feint for Beijing’s military priority: the invasion of Taiwan.